How to Write an APA Methods Section | With Examples

 - Reliability: how consistently the method measures something, in terms of internal consistency or test-retest reliability.

-- Validity: how precisely the method measures something, in terms of construct or criterion validity.
+- Validity: how precisely the method measures something, in terms of construct validity or criterion validity.

 Giving an example item or two for tests, questionnaires, and interviews is also helpful.

 Describe any covariates—these are any additional variables that may explain or predict the outcomes.